elivz/vz_typogrify.ee_addon/README.markdown

 VZ Typography
 =============

-VZ Typogrify is a thin wrapper around the library from <a href="http://blog.hamstu.com/2007/05/31/web-typography-just-got-better/">php-typogrify</a>.
+VZ Typogrify is a thin wrapper around the library from <a href="http://blog.hamstu.com/2007/05/31/web-typogrify-just-got-better/">php-typogrify</a>.
 It provides lots of typographical niceties, including widow prevention, styling hooks for special characters, etc.

 Tag Pairs
 ---------

-{exp:vz_typography [enable|disable] [titlecase="yes"]}
+{exp:vz_typogrify [enable|disable] [titlecase="yes"]}

 Runs the typographic filters on the enclosed text.
 The enable and disable paramters accept a pipe-separated list of filters to run, or to not run.
 If you do not include either parameter, all filters will be run.
 Available filters are listed below. *Either* the enable or disable parameter can be set, but not both.

 Set the `titlecase` parameter to `yes` if you also want the output to be titlecased (see below).

-{exp:vz_typography:titlecase}
+{exp:vz_typogrify:titlecase}

 Title-cases the enclosed text by capitalizing the first letter of words, except for short words like "the" and "or".
 This filter uses a modified version of John Gruber's script (http://daringfireball.net/2008/05/title_case).